+As from release FlexMat

+The CCKey concept is required to support existing software deployments on the client side.

+Avoid customization; prefer an out-of-the-box implementation wherever possible.

+Avoid deploying or maintaining external services where equivalent functionality can be provided by prerequisite systems.

+Avoid duplicating functionality that is provided by prerequisite systems.

+Keep all technical product catalogue and licensing details in FNO; avoid any of this information being required by other systems.
+FNO is the master application for technical product catalogue and licensing details.

+Maintain all licensing functionality in FlexNet Operations.
+Avoid implementing Licensing functionality in the technical integration layer (e.g. For FlexMat Boomi is required to generate Key files).

-As from this release
+As from this release FlexFlex

 Use recommended best practices for implementing and managing electronic licensing with FlexNet Operations and FlexNet Embedded.

-Empower customers to choose how and where to deploy license entitlements.
+Empower customers to choose how and where to deploy licenses.

-Specifically remove CCKey and license-file concepts and the need for early entitlement binding to endpoints.
+Specifically remove CCKey and license-file concepts and the need for early entitlement binding to endpoints: see the glossary for more information.

 Use native FlexNet Embedded license functionality, tools, and products to fulfil licensing requirements.

-Leverage FlexNet Operations’ support for electronic license delivery and management using FlexNet Embedded: do dot offload this to the integration layer.
+Leverage FlexNet Operations’ support for electronic license delivery and management using FlexNet Embedded: do not offload this to the integration layer.

 Use recommended (best) practices off-line license management.

-Use recommended product and suite packaging strategies for the technical product catalogue.
+Use out-of-the-box product and suite packaging for the technical product catalogue.

 Move to a date-based feature approach to remove existing complexities around products and reference-module release cadences.

-Part of previous release

-Avoid customization; prefer an out-of-the-box implementation wherever possible.

-Avoid deploying or maintaining external services where equivalent functionality can be provided by prerequisite systems.

-Avoid duplicating functionality that is provided by prerequisite systems.

-Ensure that no changes are required to existing, deployed systems; these should work through the same public interface that exists now.

-Keep all technical product catalogue and licensing details in FNO; avoid any of this information being required by other systems.

-Maintain all licensing functionality in FlexNet Operations or the technical integration layer.
+Ensure that no impact is made on the existing Flex-Mat (project R1) solution: other than configuration changes to support FlexFlex, all systems should work as is.

 FNO Specific Customizations

 Within the constraints of the overall solution, avoid all customizations in FlexNet Operations.
-Customization options include (inter alia):
+For information purposes, customization options could include (inter alia):

 Implementation and deployment of custom key generators.

-Support for custom (3rd -party) license technologies: Flex-Mat is an example of this.
+Support for custom (3rd -party) license technologies: FlexMat is an example of this.

 Specialized use of FNO entities to model real-world objects or relationships that are not supported natively in the FNO data model.